Want some intel on the best B2B marketing strategies?

-In brief, it’s a computer program that can automate certain tasks for you – like conversing with prospects and customers.
+In brief, it’s a computer program that can automate certain tasks for you – like conversing with prospects and customers or answering FAQs.

-While chatbots help streamline lead generation and nurturing, adoption is still low, standing at a paltry 0.5% among B2B companies in the US.
+While chatbots help streamline lead generation and nurturing, adoption is still low.
+Chatfuel discovered that only 40% of B2B brands use chatbots.
 That means if you can adopt chatbot marketing for your business, you’ll have an edge over your competitors.